MIT Center for Information Systems Research: History

 The Center for Information Systems Research (CISR) was established in 1974 by the MIT Alfred P. Sloan School of Management.
 Its initial mission was described as: To conduct research on the effective use of computer-based information systems, and in particular concern itself with helping managers deal with questions of information system effectiveness.
 Among its first scientists were John F. Rockart, Norman Rasmussen, Peter Chen, John J. Donovan, Stuart Madnick, Henry D. Jacoby, Peter G.W.
 Keen, Charles B. Stabell, Steve Alter and Michael J. Ginzberg.

 Over the years the Center for Information Systems Research has published a series of about 400 working papers, and has held many seminars and conferences.
 Together with other early IT research centers, such as the Management Information Systems Research Center at Minnesota (established in 1968), they helped to shape the young information systems discipline.

 Professor Michael Scott Morton was the first director, from 1974 to 1976.
 The first long standing director of the Center for Information Systems Research was John F. Rockart, who managed the center from 1976 to 2000.
-He was succeeded by Peter Weill, who was succeeded in 2008 by the current director Jeanne W. Ross.
-Peter Weill is currently the chairman of MIT CISR.
+He was succeeded by Peter Weill, who was succeeded in 2008 by Jeanne W. Ross.
+Stephanie Woerner has been director since 2022 and Peter Weill is currently the chairman of MIT CISR.

-Other researchers and (former) faculty members associated with the Center for Information Systems Research are John F. Rockart, Dale L. Goodhue, Stuart Madnick, JoAnne Yates, Wanda Orlikowski, Peter Weill, Jeanne W. Ross, Cynthia Beath and Shoshana Zuboff.
+Other researchers and (former) faculty members associated with the Center for Information Systems Research are John F. Rockart, Dale L. Goodhue, Stuart Madnick, JoAnne Yates, Wanda Orlikowski, Peter Weill, Jeanne W. Ross, and Cynthia Beath.